uivlis/conditional-tokens/source/pm-trading-db.md

 ## Bare metal
 TradingDB it's a **Python 3.6/Django 2** project, so you can set up the application without *Docker*.

-You will need installed an running:
+You will need to install and run the following:
 * Redis: Tasks management.
 * PostgreSQL: As the database.
 Create a database for the project.